Local asymptotic equivalence of pure quantum states ensembles and quantum Gaussian white noise: Proofs

 By using the triangle inequality we can assume that $\hat{\psi} \in \Sigma_n(e_0)$, while incurring at most a factor 2 in the risk.
 By using the quadratic approximation \eqref{eq.lcoap.approx.bures.normone} we find that

 where $k=1$ or $k= 4$ depending on which distance we use.
+At this point we impose a condition on $\gamma_n$:

-Since $n^{-1}$ decreases faster than $n^{-2\alpha/(2\alpha+1)}$, the second term does not contribute to the asymptotic rate and can be neglected, so that the problem has been reduced to that of estimating the local parameter $u$ with respect to the Hilbert space distance.
+Since now $O(\gamma_n^4)$ decreases faster than $n^{-2\alpha/(2\alpha+1)}$, the second term does not contribute to the asymptotic rate and can be neglected, so that the problem has been reduced to that of estimating the local parameter $u$ with respect to the Hilbert space distance.
 To study the latter, we further restrict the set of states to a hypercube similar to the one in the proof of Theorem \ref {thm:lbsobolev}, consisting of states $|\psi_u\rangle$ with ``truncated'' local vectors $| u\rangle = \sum_{1 \leq i\leq N} u_i |e_i\rangle$ belonging to $S_{1:N}^\alpha(L)$.
 As before, there are $N\asymp n^{1/(2\alpha+1)}$ non-zero coefficients of the form

 It has been already shown that such vectors belong to the ellipsoid $ S^\alpha(L)$.
 Additionally, we show that they also belong to the local ball $\Sigma_n(e_0)$.
 Indeed

 where we used that as $N\rightarrow\infty$ the expression between the parentheses tens to a finite integral.
 As $N$ scales as $n^{1/(2\alpha+1)}$, the upper bound becomes